Skip to main content

 This guide ranks 10 cities under €1,800/month total budget, with explicit Schengen status flags so you can plan around the 90/180 rule.

-Disclaimer: Budgets are November 2025 — January 2026 spot estimates from Numbeo, NomadList, and verified nomad reports.
-Rent in particular varies ±30% by neighborhood.
+Budgets are November 2025 — January 2026 spot estimates from Numbeo, NomadList, and verified nomad reports.
+Rent varies ±30% by neighborhood.
 Schengen rules and visa policies change — confirm with official sources before booking.

 RankCityCountrySchengen?Budget/mo (€)Rent 1BR (€)Internet